 Here are a few simple ways you to cut business costs…

 Evaluate your Office Space

 Is your business making the most of the space you are using?
 Could you survive with something smaller?
 Could your staff work from home to reduce the need to huge office spaces?
-Hot desking and flexible work can help reduce your costs in terms of office space, but also power and heating etc. Or what about a less costly location?
-Large corporations have been moving their call centres and offices from London to northern cities in an attempt to keep rental costs down and use cheaper employment, which could also be a money saving strategy for your small business.
+Hot desking and flexible work can help reduce your office space costs including power, heating, internet etc. Or what about a less costly location?
+Large corporations have been moving their call centres and offices from London to northern cities.
+This keeps rental costs down and reduce employment costs.
+You can also try this as a money saving strategy for your small business.
 It’s important to remember as a business owner, that your wallet is the lifeblood, so spending too much on rent can put you into a difficult position.

 Start Online Marketing

 Having a fresh and functional website is a must to make the most of these platforms, and it is worth outsourcing to a website designer and digital marketing agency.
 This way, you can spend time focused on what makes your business successful while increasing sales volumes.
 The cost of online marketing can be up to half that of traditional marketing, and it is a lot more simple to analyse and assess its success.

 Small businesses sometimes get caught up in paying someone to fulfill a job role that, quite frankly, doesn’t need to be done everyday.
 Whether it’s HR, digital marketing, or accounting – many small businesses hire people for these roles because they think that’s what they should be doing.
-If your company is small, you don’t need to be spending money on these and you can save a lot of money by identifying the agencies that specialise in these areas instead of hiring a full time employee.
+If your company is small, you don’t need to be spending money on these.
+You can save a lot of money by identifying agencies that specialise in these areas instead of hiring a full time employee.

 Increase your Technology Use